 - Notice to visitors at a senior’s residence

 - Safety reminders

 Requesting COVID-19 testing and swabs for congregate settings (non-long term care)

-Congregate settings (shelters, group homes, assisted living, other) requiring COVID-19 testing and swabs can complete a request form and then use the submit button to send to Peel Public Health.
-Access the COVID-19 testing and swabs request form.
+Congregate settings (shelters, group homes, assisted living, other) requiring COVID-19 testing or swabs for outbreak testing can complete the COVID-19 testing and swab request form – congregate settings (non-LTC) and then use the submit button to send to Peel Public Health.

 Regionally funded facility or programs will need to make sure their Regional contact is aware that the request has been submitted.
 If you have any questions you can email PHSwabRequests@peelregion.ca.

 Congregate settings requiring COVID-19 testing and swabs for surveillance testing should contact their LHIN Relationship Manager for further information and support for testing.